 Deborah joined PNC Bank in 2001.
 She previously served as a director of several programs with Leadership Louisville and as an account executive with The Wenz-Neely Public Relations Company, now known as New West.

-Within her community, Deborah serves on several boards, including The Community Foundation of Louisville, The Lincoln Foundation, Community Ventures, Louisville Asset Building Coalition, REBOUND and St. Benedict Center for Early Childhood Education.
+Within her community, Deborah serves on several boards, including The Community Foundation of Louisville, The Lincoln Foundation, Community Ventures, Louisville Asset Building Coalition, REBOUND, St. Benedict Center for Early Childhood Education and the Honorable Order of the Kentucky Colonels.
 She also serves on the finance committee for River City Housing and as an advisory committee member of Bank ON Louisville and Jewish Family and Career Services.

 A native of Louisville, Deborah graduated summa cum laude from the University of Louisville with a bachelor’s degree in communication.
 She also graduated with honors from Spencerian Business College and Bellarmine University’s African American Leadership Institute, where she received the community service award from her class.